Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Results

 \subsection{Acoustic Resonances}

 When boundaries are added to an acoustic system, new phenomena arise.
 The mechanical oscillator can couple strongly to acoustic resonances in the fluid cavity.
-The resonances significantly affect the resonant behavior of the oscillator.
-In Fig.~\ref{Fig:BOverResonance} the geometrical factor of a quartz tuning fork positioned symmetrically inside a perfectly reflecting cylindrical cavity has been calculated to larger values of $k$ (smaller wavelengths) than in Fig.~\ref{Fig:BCompareExptCalc}, so that acoustic resonances in the cavity are excited by the tuning fork.
+Such resonances significantly affect the behavior of the oscillator.
+In Fig.~\ref{Fig:BOverResonance} the geometrical factor of a quartz tuning fork positioned symmetrically inside a perfectly reflecting cylindrical cavity is presented, as calculated to larger values of $k$ (smaller wavelengths) than earlier (Fig.~\ref{Fig:BCompareExptCalc}).
+Now acoustic resonances in the cavity are excited by the tuning fork.